-The Electric Vehicle Homecharge scheme (EVHS) was introduced back in September 2019 to help encourage the transition from petrol and diesel cars to electric vehicles.
+The Electric Vehicle Homecharge scheme (EVHS) was introduced in September 2019 to help encourage the transition from petrol and diesel cars to electric.

 In this blog, we will cover the basics of the EVHS grant, and report any new changes to the scheme that could potentially affect you.